 - and more time to do what matters most.

-If you want to turn our house into a home and live a life that creates an amazing legacy, then you need to choose the “yes” that builds something more by creating a simplified schedule that refuses to live an over-committed, overstuffed, and overwhelmed life.
+If you want to live a life that creates an amazing legacy, then you need to choose the “yes” that builds something more by creating a simplified schedule that refuses to live an over-committed, overstuffed, and overwhelmed life.

 Think about what’s keeping you from turning your house into a home.
 A schedule that works is vital to creating a space you love to live in.